XRPLF/xrpl-dev-portal/docs/references/http-websocket-apis/public-api-methods/clio-methods/nft_history.md

 | `transactions`     | Array                      | Array of transactions matching the request's criteria, as explained below. |
 | `validated`        | Boolean                    | If included and set to `true`, the information in this response comes from a validated ledger version.
 Otherwise, the information is subject to change. |

-**Note:** The server may respond with different values of `ledger_index_min` and `ledger_index_max` than you provided in the request, for example if it did not have the versions you specified on hand.
+{% admonition type="info" name="Note" %}The server may respond with different values of `ledger_index_min` and `ledger_index_max` than you provided in the request, for example if it did not have the versions you specified on hand.{% /admonition %}

 Each transaction object includes the following fields, depending on whether it was requested in JSON or hex string (`"binary":true`) format.